KathirvelKannan70/stroke-risk-prediction/README (2).md

 - Load and explore the dataset
 - Preprocess the data (handling missing values, encoding)
 - Train a **Logistic Regression** model
-- Evaluate performance with accuracy, precision, recall
+- Evaluate performance with accuracy
 - Test the model with custom input values

 ---

-## 🧪 Sample Prediction
+## Sample Prediction

 The notebook includes an example like: